Vyral/scott-hoffman/_posts/2020-04-17-great-shows-to-watch-or-re-watch-while-social-distancing.md

 {% include youtube.html %}

-Instead of talking about real estate today, I want to share a list of my favorite t.v. shows that you can binge-watch and use to escape a little bit during this hectic time.
-My all-time favorite show is The Sopranos on HBO.
-I absolutely loved Dallas growing up, too.
+Instead of talking about real estate today, I want to share a list of my favorite TV shows that you can binge-watch and use to escape a little bit during this hectic time.
+My all-time favorite show is "The Sopranos" on HBO.
+I absolutely loved "Dallas" growing up, too.
 Do you remember where you were when J.R. got shot?
-To hear my full list of great t.v. shows that you can binge-watch during quarantine, watch this short video above.
+To hear my full list of great TV shows that you can binge-watch during quarantine, watch this short video above.